TRI-Actions/terraform-infra/README.md

 This is a custom module for use by terraform-<org>-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc.

+## Prerequisites
+    - Terraform statefile bucket must be set up for use
+    - All repos using this pipeline must have the name format terraform<org>-infra.
+Any other format will cause issues

 ## Inputs

 There are three inputs with this repo: